aurelia/aurelia/docs/user-docs/developer-guides/scenarios/attributemapper.md

 ## Use two-way binding for attribute

-In addition to register custom mappings, we can also teach the attribute mapper when to use two-way binding for an attribute.
+In addition to registering custom mappings, we can teach the attribute mapper when using two-way binding for an attribute.
 To this end, we can use the `.useTwoWay` method of the `IAttrMapper`.
-The `.useTwoWay` method accepts a predicate function that determines whether the attribute should be bound in two-way mode or not.
+The `.useTwoWay` method accepts a predicate function determining whether the attribute should be bound in two-way mode.
 The predicate function receives the attribute name and the element name as parameters.
 If the predicate function returns `true`, then the attribute is bound in two-way mode, otherwise it is bound in to-view mode.

-An example looks like as follows.
+An example looks as follows.

 ```typescript